hackclub/winter/covertimpala.md

 ## Plan

+1) Design and 3D print parts
-1) First step will be to prepare parts by soldering pins onto them and start to create the basic software which will allow me to test sensors.
+2) First step will be to prepare parts by soldering pins onto them and start to create the basic software which will allow me to test sensors.
-2) Next, sensors will be wired to controllerboards and software connecting the glove and computer via bluetooth will be created.
+3) Next, sensors will be wired to controllerboards and software connecting the glove and computer via bluetooth will be created.
-3) More tests and troubleshooting will happen at this stage as well as more accurate tracking systems are developed.
+4) More tests and troubleshooting will happen at this stage as well as more accurate tracking systems are developed.
-4) Drivers are built in order to make the device VR compatable.
+5) Drivers are built in order to make the device VR compatable.

 ## Budget